 - How Much Ice Do I Need To Bring?

-- Can I find beach-side restaurants in the British Virgin Islands?
+- Can I find beach-side restaurants in St Vincent and the Grenadines?

 - Is Regular Tap Water Safe In The Islands?